Our goal is to help everyone find the answers they need when it comes to climate change.

 Following a presentation on climate change at the 2019 Braided Rivers Seminar at Lincoln University, an organic dairy farmer, an ECan biodiversity advisor, and the manager of BRaid went for pizza.
-This project is the outcome of the discussion that followed.
+This project is the outcome.

 In an ideal world everyone—no matter where they live or what they do—would understand the risks posed by climate change.
-Whanau and communities would be able to participate and contribute to decisions about their future because they would have the knowledge, support, and resources to take positive action.
+Everyone would be able to participate and contribute to decisions about their future because they would have the knowledge, support, and resources to take positive action.
 Developers, investors, and businesses—including farmers—would place climate risk and emerging opportunities at the forefront of their business decisions.
 And healthy ecosystems would be recognised as indispensable to everyone’s efforts to mitigate and adapt to climate change.

 In short, everyone would understand and work collaboratively to become climate resilient for themselves, their whanau, and their communities.

 But we live in the real world.
 In this world, some people still haven’t got the memo that climate change is real, it’s our fault, it’s already costing us, and it’s going to get much worse.
 Soon.
 Many are already struggling to adapt.

 Our aim for this website is to provide information and resources in two parts: